-Inlays and onlays allow Dr. Green to restore the decayed portion of tooth structure, preserve as much healthy tooth structure as possible and maintain a natural, attractive tooth color and shape.
+Inlays and onlays allow Dr. Kennedy to restore the decayed portion of tooth structure, preserve as much healthy tooth structure as possible and maintain a natural, attractive tooth color and shape.
 Properly designed and placed inlays and onlays actually strengthen damaged teeth.

-Fillings vs. Inlays and Onlays
+Inlays and Onlays

 Placing Inlays and Onlays